WebWhales/Spaces-Code-Styling/php/classes.md

 ## Naming conventions

+> **ℹ️ Note:** For this section, I will refer to the naming conventions used within Laravel.
+Note that I will be mentioning the name of the file, keeping in mind that the files comply with PSR-4 (where the name of the file is the same as the class).

 **Laravel specific**

 In Laravel, we have various files very frequent in an application with different purposes, to have an idea of the organization of these files we can see in the [official Laravel documentation](https://laravel.com/docs/master/structure).